-Mike Pegues spent the past two seasons as an assistant coach at his alma mater, the University of Delaware, under head coach Monté Ross.
-Delaware finished 18-14 this past season, including 12-6 in the CAA.
+Before coming to Xavier, Pegues spent two seasons as an assistant coach at his alma mater, the University of Delaware, under head coach Monté Ross.
+Delaware finished 18-14 in Pegues' final season, including 12-6 in the CAA.
 Pegues, a 2000 UD graduate with a degree in communications, served as video coordinator at Virginia Commonwealth during the 2009-10 season, helping the Rams to a record of 27-9 and the Collegiate Basketball Invitational title.

-"Mike starts his time at Xavier with a tremendous pedigree," said Xavier head coach Chris Mack.
+"Mike has a tremendous pedigree," said Xavier head coach Chris Mack.
 "As a high school player Mike was coached by the legendary Morgan Wooten and then established himself as the University of Delaware's all-time leading scorer.
 He did it with an IQ for the game he learned at a young age.
-He's used that gift to help develop post players his last two years at Delaware.
+He's used that gift to help develop post players both at Delaware and here at Xavier.
 I'm excited about Mike's future."

-Pegues, a former standout at national power DeMatha Catholic High School in the Washington, D.C. area, played professionally in Italy, New Zealand, England, and Argentina and one season in the Continental Basketball Association.
+Pegues, who was born in Washington, D.C., is a former standout at national power DeMatha Catholic High School in the Washington, D.C. area.
+Pegues played professionally in Italy, New Zealand, England and Argentina and one season in the Continental Basketball Association.
 After suffering a knee injury, he returned close to home to teach at Friendship Collegiate Academy in Washington, D.C.
 He served as an assistant coach for three seasons at Bishop O'Connell High School under Joe Wooten, son of legendary high school head coach Morgan Wooten.
 He also coached the DC Assault AAU squad.